 Birta Gudjonsdottir (b.
-1977) is a curator and artist living in Reykjavik.
+1977) is a curator and artist living in Berlin and Reykjavik.

-She is a chief curator at the National Gallery of Iceland, Reykjavik.
-In 2009-2011 she had the position as director of The Living Art Museum, Reykjavik.
+She is a Curator of the Icelandic Pavilion at the Venice Biennale in 2019 (artist: Shoplifter).
+In 2013-2018 he had the position as Chief Curator at the National Art Museum of Iceland, Reykjavik.
+In 2015 she was a Co-curator of Momentum – Nordic Art Biennial of Contemporary Art in Moss, Norway.
+In 2013 she was a guest-curator of the Nordic Triennial of Art in Eskilstuna, Sweden.
+In 2009-2011 she had the position as Director of The Living Art Museum, Reykjavik.
 In 2008-09 she had the position of Artistic Director of exhibition space 101 Projects, Reykjavik.
 In 2008 she worked as curator´s assistant at MuHKA; Museum of Contemporary Art in Antwerp, Belgium.
 In 2007-08 she took part in the Nordic Baltic Curatorial Platform project, initiated by FRAME, Finland.
-In 2005-08 she worked as a curator at SAFN, Private Contemporary Art Collection, Reykjavik.
+In 2005-08 she worked as a Curator at SAFN, Private Contemporary Art Collection, Reykjavik.